All Episodes

 I love my body today.

-Yeah, I mean, I think, you know, I think everyone in here um would say, especially the women, that body insecurity is something that, and just insecurity in general, that you deal with for the rest of your life.
+Yeah, I mean, I think, you know, I think everyone in here would say, especially the women, that body insecurity is something that, and just insecurity in general, that you deal with for the rest of your life.

-Um, and it's something that my mom always told me growing up, that there's not one thing that's gonna say, you know, this isn't gonna be it for the rest of your life, you're gonna be good to go.
+And it's something that my mom always told me growing up, that there's not one thing that's going to say, you know, this is going to be it for the rest of your life.

-So I think it's just really about changing your attitude and your mindset when you get to those negative places.
+So, I think it's just really about changing your attitude and your mindset when you get to those negative places.

-And that's what's helped me, because of course I still have days where I wake up and I'm like, I don't like what I see in the mirror, or I don't feel good, or um, I think it's just about putting things into perspective and changing that negative talk into positive talk.
+And that's what's helped me because, of course, I still have days where I wake up and I'm like, I don't like what I see in the mirror, or I don't feel good.

-So you're actually holding back.
+So, you're actually holding back.

 This is a secret that has apparently benefited you, could benefit all of us, and gotten you through some hard times and reduced stress.